nansencenter/NEDAS/docs/source/installation.rst

 The dynamical model, unless directly implemented in Python, needs to be installed separately.
 Check its own documentation for details on installation.
+Note that for individual model and dataset module implementation, a higher Python version and additional libraries may be required.

 Optional Features
 -----------------